usnistgov/staticdhcpd/README.md

 ## Development plans ##
 For details on where the project is headed, check out the development feed at http://uguu.ca/tag/staticdhcpd/

+# NIST Development Plans

+Experimenting with support for Options 161 (MUD URLs support for IOT)

 ---